 Frequent cannabis use may increase the risk for mental health problems like depression, anxiety and psychosis.
-If you have a history of mental health problems or substance use disorder, do not use cannabis.
+If you or your family have a history of mental health problems or substance use disorder, do not use cannabis.

-Cannabis extracts, also called concentrates, have higher levels of THC, meaning they are more potent than traditional dried cannabis.
+Cannabis extracts, also called concentrates, have higher THC levels, meaning they are more potent than traditional dried cannabis.
 Concentrates come in many forms and can include shatter, rosin and hash.

-Research shows that regular use of products with a high THC potency can increase your chance of experiencing negative effects.
+Research shows that regular use of products with a high THC potency can increase your chance of experiencing adverse effects.